michaeljones/on-commit-messages/README.md

 ## Why

-Here we attempt to document the reasons for writing good commit messages.
+*The reasons for writing good commit messages.*

 ### Understanding